 Andrew "Pete" McFadden serves on the Liberty track & field coaching staff, primarily working with the sprints (up to 800 meters) and relays.

-Since McFadden joined the coaching staff, the Flames have won 37 Big South team championships, the men's squad captured back-to-back IC4A outdoor titles (2007 & 2008) and the Lady Flames earned their first ECAC indoor crown (2018).
+Since McFadden joined the coaching staff, the Flames have won 37 Big South team championships and four ASUN team titles, the men's squad captured back-to-back IC4A outdoor titles (2007 & 2008) and the Lady Flames earned their first two ECAC indoor crowns (2018 & 2019).

 The 2018 ECAC indoor team title was one of many highlights during arguably McFadden's finest coaching season to date.
 His athletes excelled on international, national, regional, conference and historical levels.